Seagate/cortx-hare/rfc/20/README.md

 setup_hare post_install --config <str>
 ```
 Verifies that
+1. Motr, Hare, Consul rpms are installed.
-1. Consul binary has a version that Hare supports (1.7.8 at the moment - TBD clarify)
+2. Consul binary has a version that Hare supports (1.7.8 at the moment - TBD clarify)

 Exit codes: 0 if no issues found, 1 otherwise.